Bocage Plantation: History

+In 2015, Dr. Rundell permanently closed Bocage Plantation to spend more time with family.

 Geography

 Bocage Plantation is located on Louisiana Highway 942, along the River Road, in Darrow, Ascension Parish, on the east bank of the Mississippi River, but on a meander that puts it north and west of the river.
 The plantation is across the river from the parish seat of Donaldsonville, and about 25 miles southeast of Baton Rouge.